ascoderu/lokole/README.rst

 * 3 Azure Storage Accounts, general purpose: for the cloudserver to manage its queues, tables and blobs.
-* 1 Azure Storage Account, blob storage: for the cloudserver and webapp to exchange email packages.
+* 1 Azure Storage Account, blob storage: for the cloudserver and email app to exchange email packages.
 * 1 Application Insights account: to collect logs from the cloudserver and monitor its operations.